 How does KiwiSaver help with a first home deposit?

 KiwiSaver is much more than a retirement savings scheme.
 It can also help you to buy your first home by letting you withdraw most of your funds for an equity deposit.

 Buying a house using KiwiSaver as part or all of the deposit:

 How does the Kāinga Ora programme help first home buyers?

 - be over 18

-- have earned less than the income caps in the last 12 months ($95,000 or less before tax for a single buyer; $150,000 or less before tax for two or more buyers)
+- have earned less than the income caps in the last 12 months ($95,000 or less before tax for an individual buyer; $150,00 or less before tax for and individual buyer with one or more dependents; $150,000 or less before tax for two or more buyers)

 - not currently own any property (this excludes ownership of Māori land)

 - purchase a property that is within the regional house price caps

 - agree to live in your new house for at least six months